gauravbansal74/gauravbansal74.github.io/_posts/Software Solution/2019-12-20-creating-a-new-article.md

 category: software-solution
 subcategory: design-principles
 author: mac
-short-description: How to add a new article to your Odin knowledge base
+short-description: How to add a new article to your atDesk knowledge base
 ---

 **This article is coming soon**